Lesson One: Magic 8-Ball Predicts the Future

 - If you have already made an app (such as Hello Purr), you will automatically be directed to the Designer with the last project you worked on showing.
 Click "Project" in the upper left corner of the screen and then "My Projects", which will take you to your list of projects.
 Click "New Project" and name your project something like "Magic8Ball" (note: spaces are not allowed).

 - Download one image and one sound file from below to be used in your app.
 Right click (control-click) on the link of the image or sound, then choose "Download" or "Save As".
-Save the media files to a convenient location that you will remember.
+Save the media files to a convenient location on your computer that you will remember.

-- On the left column of the Designer, the User Interface palette should be open.
-If it is not, click to open it.
+- On the left column of the Designer, you should see the User Interface Palette.
 Drag a Button component over to the Viewer (#1).

-- Go to the text field in the Properties pane and delete the display text of your button component (#4).
+- Go to the Text property in the Properties pane and delete the display text of your Button component (#4).

-- From the Media palette, drag over a Player component onto the Viewer pane (#1).
+- From the Media Palette, drag a Player component onto the Viewer pane (#1).
 The Player component plays sound files.
-Notice that since the player will not be a visible part of the app, it appears at the bottom of the Viewer pane, as a Non-visible component.
+Notice that since the Player will not be a visible part of the app, it appears at the bottom of the Viewer pane, as a non-visible component.